Breeders' Cup contender Practical Move dies after a gallop at Santa Anita. Arcangelo out of Classic

 ARCADIA, Calif.
-(AP) — A horse set to run in this weekend’s Breeders’ Cup died Tuesday at Santa Anita, and a short time later, Belmont Stakes winner Arcangelo dropped out of the $6 million Classic.
+(AP) — A horse set to run in this weekend’s Breeders’ Cup died Tuesday at Santa Anita, and a short time later, Belmont Stakes winner Arcangelo dropped out of the $6 million Classic because of a foot issue.

 Arcangelo had drawn the No. 1 post and was listed at 7-2 odds on the morning line for the Classic.
 His scratch reduces the field to 11.
 Kentucky Derby winner Mage had been expected to run in the Classic but never arrived at Santa Anita after spiking a fever last weekend.

-Practical Move was returning from a morning gallop when he experienced a suspected cardiac event, according to a statement from Breeders’ Cup officials.
-His rider wasn’t hurt.
+Practical Move was returning from a morning gallop when he collapsed near the eighth pole.
+His rider wasn't hurt.
+Breeders' Cup officials said they suspected “a cardiac event.”

 Veterinarians from the California Horse Racing Board, 1/ST Racing and the Breeders' Cup tended to the 3-year-old colt.